Improving the cd command

 { [[ "$1" = ":/" ]] && top="$(command git rev-parse --show-cdup)." && builtin cd "$top"; } || \

-to the root of a git repository with permutations ofcd ../../..
+cdto the root of a git repository with permutations ofcd ../../..- Now, I just type

 cd :/